mikeizbicki/cmc-csci145-math166/README.md

         > You should warn students about that.

     1.  > I spent 20+ hours per week on this class, and still only got a B.
-        > The class is too hard.
+        > The class is too hard and you should make it easier.

     Unfortunately, I can't remove the math from this class, and I can't make the class easier.
     Otherwise, you wouldn't be learning the material needed to pass a technical interview / get a good job / go to grad school.